eagle7410/minify-is/README.md

 <a name="module_minify-js"></a>

 ## minify-js
-library for minification  javascript files
+Library for minification  javascript files.
 Note: The code must be all the points with a comma

 ## Installation